 Once you have set up an account, you can:

 - Create multiple resumes suitable for different positions.
 For instance, if you have worked in both building management and information technology, you could create one resume focusing on your real estate experience and another emphasizing your IT expertise.
 You can create up to five resumes, all within the same account; two of which can be uploaded from your computer.

 - Set up as many as 10 Job Search Agents in order to receive email notifications of new job postings in your professional or geographic area.

-- Upload and save up to five supporting documents (college transcripts, federal forms, etc.) that you may later attach to your job application.
+- Upload and save up to ten supporting documents (college transcripts, federal forms, etc.) that you may later attach to your job application.

 You have the option to upload a resume file directly from your computer or you can use the USAJOBS Resume Builder.
 Resume Builder is an automated system that captures your resume information, including work history and educational background, in a standardized format that contains all the information necessary when applying for a federal job.

 GSA uses the information from your resume to evaluate and rank your application against the qualification requirements of the specific job for which you are applying.

 Special note for self-employed consultants or freelancers: You must identify each client and job function individually.

 If you use the Resume Builder, you can save your information and exit at any time.
 To re-enter and continue working on your application, select "My USAJOBS" and use your email address or username and password to enter the system.

 After you’ve completed registering, click the "Search Jobs" link.

 From the Search Jobs screen, you can enter a keyword, announcement number, and/or location and search; or you can click the “Advanced Search” link to browse by: